kyma-incubator/hack-showcase/docs/github-connector/examples/demoscenario.md

 ### Steps

-1. Go to the `/chart/demoscenario` directory, where you can find `demoscenario.sh` script.
+1. Go to the `/chart/demoscenario` directory, where you can find the `demoscenario.sh` script, which sets up the demo scenario.

-2. Run the script that sets the demo scenario up.
+2. Run the script.
 Pass the name of the Helm release of the GitHub Connector and the Namespace in which you installed it.
 Run:

    ```shell
    sh demoscenario.sh {NAME} {NAMESPACE}
    ```

-   After you trigger the script you get the following output that shows the created resources:
+   After you trigger the script, you get the following output that shows the created resources:

    ```
    applicationmapping.applicationconnector.kyma-project.io/gh-connector-example-app created